-House panel readies subpoena to compel Acting AG Whitaker's testimony
+House panel readies subpoena to compel Whitaker testimony

 “If he appears on time and ready to answer those questions, the subpoena will be entirely unnecessary,” he added.

-A Justice Department spokeswoman could not be reached immediately for comment.
+A Justice Department spokeswoman did not have an immediate comment.

 Nadler said the committee plans to meet on Thursday, the day before Whitaker is scheduled to testify, to draft and authorize the subpoena.

-Friday will likely mark the only time that Whitaker will testify before Congress as Acting Attorney General.
+Friday will likely mark the only time that Whitaker will testify before Congress as acting attorney general.

 President Donald Trump’s permanent attorney general nominee, William Barr, is expected to win Senate confirmation later this month.
 A vote on his nomination by the Senate Judiciary Committee is scheduled for Thursday.